Operator theory induced by powers of the de Branges-Rovnyak kernel and its application

 \section{Introduction}

 Let $\D$ be the open unit disk in the complex plane $\C$, and let $H^{\infty}$ be the Banach algebra consisting of all bounded analytic functions on $\D$.
 Then, we set

 and which is called the Schur class.
-For any function $f$ in $H^{\infty}$, it is well known that $f$ belongs to $\cS$ if and only if
+For any function $\varphi$ in $H^{\infty}$, it is well known that $\varphi$ belongs to $\cS$ if and only if

 is positive semi-definite.
-This equivalence relation is essentially based on the properties of Szeg\"{o} kernel, and is crucial in the operator theory on the Hardy space over $\D$, in particular, Pick interpolation, the theory of de Branges-Rovnyak spaces and the theory of sub-Hardy Hilbert spaces (see Agler-McCarthy~\cite{AM}, Ball-Bolotnikov~\cite{BB}, Fricain-Mashreghi~\cite{FM} and Sarason~\cite{Sarason}).
-Now, the purpose of this paper is to give similar equivalence relations derived from the Bergman kernel on $\D$, and to explore its consequences.
-Before stating our study more precisely, we should mention that Zhu~\cite{Zhu1,Zhu2} studied the de Branges-Rovnyak space induced by the kernel function
+This equivalence relation based on the properties of the Szeg\"{o} kernel is crucial in the operator theory on the Hardy space over $\D$, in particular, theories of Pick interpolation, de Branges-Rovnyak spaces and sub-Hardy Hilbert spaces (see Agler-McCarthy~\cite{AM}, Ball-Bolotnikov~\cite{BB}, Fricain-Mashreghi~\cite{FM} and Sarason~\cite{Sarason}).
+The kernel (\ref{eq:1-1}) is called the de Branges-Rovnyak kernel.

 Before introducing our study, we should mention that not only the original de Branges-Rovnyak kernel but also its variants have been studied by a number of authors.
 For example, Zhu~\cite{Zhu1,Zhu2} initiated the study on the kernel